parsiya/Hugo-Octopress/README.md

 [params]

-  # number of recent posts that will be shown in the sidebar - default is 5
+  # number of recent posts that will be shown in the sidebar - set to 0 or remove to hide this section
-  SidebarRecentLimit = 5
+  sidebarRecentLimit = 10

   # sidebar customization - passed to markdownify
   sidebar_header = "Sidebar Header"